teijuan/dg/src/site/notes/50 Hobbies/53 Blog/Suggestions.md

 </form>

 ## Rules:
-- Don't identify yourself;
+- Requests are anonymous.
 - No OCs;
-- Simple ideas, with no much details.
+- Simple ideas